 ASUPS is guided by a number of principles.
 We seek to use these principles to hold our feet to the fire, and ensure we achieve our highest organizational potential to ensure the optimal wellbeing of our student body.

-ASUPS recognizes the need to be universally accessible to people of all abilities, both visible and hidden.
-As such, ASUPS commits itself to provide all of our materials in a way that is accessible and to all and commits itself to ensuring all ASUPS sponsored events are as accessible as feasibly possible.
-Furthermore, ASUPS commits itself to advocating for the needs of people with disabilities to the administration of the University and to the Board of Trustees, and to ensure that all of our facilities and programming is universally accessible, inclusive, and exceeds the base expectations of the Americans with Disabilities Act.
+ASUPS commits itself to provide all of our materials in a way that is accessible and to all and commits itself to ensuring all ASUPS sponsored events are as accessible as feasibly possible.
+We will continue to advocate for the needs of people with disabilities and to ensure that all of our facilities and programming is universally accessible, inclusive, and exceeds the base expectations of the Americans with Disabilities Act.